Arlodotexe/OwlCore.AbstractUI/README.md

 # OwlCore.AbstractUI [![Version](https://img.shields.io/nuget/v/OwlCore.AbstractUI.svg)](https://www.nuget.org/packages/OwlCore.AbstractUI)

-Abstracts simple UI elements as pure data.
+AbstractUI is a set of models that can be templated as controls with serializable states.
 Send over a network, store on disk, share between platforms, etc. Make something else worry about rendering and interacting.

 ## Install